-- c.
+c.
 Responses to Requests for Specific Cost Information.
-This effort includes providing specific cost information to procurement officials on labor rates, overhead rates, and similar factors when information is readily available within the DCAA's files. - 2.
-Incurred Cost Effort.
+This effort includes providing specific cost information to procurement officials on labor rates, overhead rates, and similar factors.

+2. Incurred Cost Effort.
 The FAR requires the DCAA to perform audits of claimed costs incurred and submitted by contractors for reimbursement under cost reimbursable, fixed price incentive, and other types of flexibly priced contracts to determine if the costs are acceptable in accordance with contract terms, FAR, and CAS rules and regulations, if applicable.
 These audits must be accomplished for the Government to close contracts and make final payment to the contractor.
 This effort includes examinations of direct labor and material costs and indirect expenses, and provides insight on the function of contractor business systems and related internal controls.
 Although the primary purpose of incurred cost audits is to express an opinion on the acceptability of costs claimed under Government contracts, the knowledge of contractors' accounting and other business systems gained during these audits is helpful in evaluating contractors' price proposals.

-In FY 2022, the DCAA will complete incurred costs audits within 12 months of receiving an adequate submission in order to (1) assist in achieving auditable financial statements, a Secretary of Defense priority; (2) assist the Department in closing completed contracts; and (3) prevent undue delays in payments of fees to contractors (a portion of fees to contractors is delayed until the contract is closed), in accordance with the National Defense Authorization Act of FY 2018.
+In FY 2023, the DCAA will complete incurred costs audits within 12 months of receiving an adequate submission in order to (1) assist in achieving auditable financial statements; (2) assist the Department in closing completed contracts; and (3) prevent undue delays in payments of fees to contractors (a portion of fees to contractors is delayed until the contract is closed), in accordance with the National Defense Authorization Act of FY 2018.